 This scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study.
 Subject to satisfactory progress, the scholarship is offered for 3 years (or pro-rata for part-time).
-The awards are hope to UK and overseas students applying to start their first year of study for an on-campus research degree in 2021/2022.
+The awards are open to UK and overseas students applying to start their first year of study for an on-campus research degree in 2022/2023.

-The Scholarship Deadline is Monday 7th March 2021.
-We would strongly recommend that your study application is submitted by Monday 22nd February 2021.
+The Scholarship Deadline is Thursday 10th February 2022.
+We would strongly recommend that your study application is submitted by Monday 7th February 2022.
+Closing date 10th February 2022.

 Full details can be found here: